tuarua/AR-ANE/README.md

 Use the supplied template or the ticket will be closed.
 Paid Premium support is available.

+### Contributing

+If you have knowledge of ARKit contributions are welcome.
+This includes adding documentation, sample code and Scenekit models.
+Likewise, sponsorship or donations will go a long way to pushing the ANE further along.

 ### Prerequisites

 You will need: